 Each of these cute dog breeds has some pretty desirable qualities that may just be exactly what you’re looking for.
 From the gentle giant known as the Portuguese Water Dog to the eager to please Basset Hound, and fun-loving Siberian Husky, Alaskan Malamute, and Cocker Spaniel--dogs are truly man's best friend.
 Check our updated list of the best dog breeds to own in Canada for 2022.
 Compared to recent years, there have been some pretty significant changes, and a few dogs are making their debut on the top 10!

 1. Mixed Breeds

-2020 saw a spike in mixed-breed pet adoptions and rescues, making mixed breeds not only the most popular dog breeds in Canada, but also some of the cutest!
+2020 saw a spike in mixed-breed pet adoptions and rescues, making mixed breeds not only the most popular best dog breeds in Canada, but also some of the cutest!
 That's right, the mutt, the Heinz 57, the mongrel - whatever you call them - are some of the most popular and cutest dog breeds in Canada!
 Why?
 They are all unique!

 Chances are if you have a cross-breed, it's probably a mix of one of the other purebred breeds on our list.
 Cross-breeding is a popular way of breeding out poor genetics and creating dogs that are better suited to our family and urban lifestyles.

 And don't forget - cross-breeding has given us some of the funniest breed names, like the Aussiepoo, the Chiweenie, and my favourite, the Bull-shiht.